d4rckh/shrack/README.md

 # SHRACK
 *🚀 Fast hash dictionary attack*

 Shrack is a very fast python coded hash cracker.
-It can crack: md5 and sha256 types by giving a list.
+It can crack: **md5, sha256, sha1, sha224 or sha384** types by giving a list.
 I hope, with the help of the community, we will make this project better

 **Requirements**: python3